sabrina160/Sec-6-Fall2024-2021-3-60-252--Lab-task-3_CSE366/README.md

 # Class Scheduling Optimization using Genetic Algorithms
-This project demonstrates a smart way to assign tasks to robots using genetic algorithms.
-It optimizes task distribution based on robot efficiency, availability, and task preferences, and visualizes the process in real-time with Pygame.
+This project focuses on creating an optimal class schedule for students using genetic algorithms.
+The goal is to minimize scheduling conflicts, align schedules with student preferences, and balance time slot usage efficiently.
+The process includes real-time visualization of schedules and fitness evaluation using Pygame.
 # Key Features
-- Dynamic Task Assignment: Assigns tasks to robots based on efficiency and availability.
+- Conflict-Free Scheduling: Minimizes time slot clashes and respects student availability.
+- Preference Alignment: Balances class schedules with student time slot preferences.
-- Genetic Algorithm Optimization: Uses selection, crossover, and mutation to find the best task assignments.
+- Genetic Algorithm Optimization: Uses selection, crossover, and mutation to generate optimal schedules over generations.
-- Interactive Visualization: Real-time grid display showing task assignments and optimization progress.
+- Interactive Visualization: Displays the scheduling process in real-time, highlighting conflicts and priorities.
-- Customizable Settings: Adjust the number of tasks, robots, and algorithm parameters to explore different scenarios.
+- Customizable Settings: Allows flexibility in the number of classes, students, and genetic algorithm parameters.
+# Problem Setup
+The scheduling problem involves:
+- Classes:
+  - Duration: 1-2 hours.
+  - Priority: Scale of 1-5.
+Students:
+Availability: Specific time slots they are available.
+Preferences: Priority for certain time slots.
+Time Slots:
+Total number of available slots to assign classes.
 # Project Structure
 Here's a quick overview of the files:
 - agent.py: It defines the Agent class to represent robots, their efficiencies, and assigned tasks.